RedHatRanger/best_linux_scripts_and_commands/common_commands/nmcli_and_nmtui.md

 cafe                 9d337292-36ee-459e-b5da-2168477696ac  ethernet  --
 enp2s0               203037ce-37ee-4565-aa7a-790ebcfc49fe  ethernet  --

+# In case you forget to add the dns entry to the new connection, you can modify it:
+[root@ctrl ~]# nmcli con mod cafe ipv4.dns 8.8.8.8

 # You can delete a connection using nmcli:
 [root@ctrl ~]# nmcli con delete cafe
 Connection 'cafe' (3901da63-db82-4078-81a4-2e69505f5e2a) successfully deleted.